Salvador-ON/Responsive-Design/README.md

 # Responsive Design

-> This is the sixth project of the Microverse Courses.
+> This is the sixth project of the Microverse HTML Course.

 ![screenshot](/assets/app_screenshot.jpg)